Remembering ‘Criminal Minds’ Season 1 With Thomas Gibson, Shemar Moore, Lola Glaudini, And Mandy Patinkin

 Today, Thomas Gibson, Shemar Moore, Mandy Patinkin, and Lola Glaudini are no longer with Criminal Minds.
 A lot of fans are disappointed with some of the casting changes.

-Mandy Patinkin suddenly left his Criminal Minds role as Jason Gideon in season 2, and Lola Glaudini likewise left her role as Elle Greenaway, in the first half of season 2.
-Padget Brewster joined the cast as Emily Prentiss in season 2 episode 9 according to IMDb, in an effort to fill the shoes of Glaudini.
+Mandy Patinkin suddenly left his Criminal Minds role as Jason Gideon in Season 2, and Lola Glaudini likewise left her role as Elle Greenaway, in the first half of Season 2.
+Padget Brewster joined the cast as Emily Prentiss in Season 2 Episode 9 according to IMDb, in an effort to fill the shoes of Glaudini.

-Thomas Gibson was terminated from Criminal Minds by CBS in season 12.
-Shemar Moore left to seek other opportunities late in season 11.
-There has been a decline in ratings for season 12.
-Will that trend continue in season 13?
+Thomas Gibson was terminated from Criminal Minds by CBS in Season 12.
+Shemar Moore left to seek other opportunities late in Season 11.
+There has been a decline in ratings for Season 12.
+Will that trend continue in Season 13?

 Matthew Gray Gubler, A.J.
 Cook, and Kirsten Vangsness will be the only remaining season 1 cast members going into Season 13 since Padget Brewster and Joe Mantegna are also veterans of Criminal Minds by now.
 They too remain part of the Criminal Minds cast.